fediway/fediway/README.md

 # About Fediway

 Fediway solves content discovery on Mastodon with the first advanced server-side recommendation pipeline.
 Fediway is a server-side plugin for Mastodon that can be integrated into an existing Mastodon instance without requiring a custom fork or modifications to the core codebase.
-You can simply redirecting desired endpoints such as `timelines/home` via nginx to the fediway API.
+You can simply redirect desired endpoints such as `timelines/home` via nginx to the fediway API.

 > **NOTE:** This project is currently a work in progress and may be in an unstable state.
 Features may be incomplete or subject to change.
 Use with caution.